Port City, USA

 "They're still getting paid," Sharon replies.
 "Some of us are still working, but no one's losing any wages."

-"Each division of the collective always has enough money on hand to support its members for two weeks without work," Sterling explains.
+"Each division of the confederation always has enough money on hand to support its members for two weeks without work," Sterling explains.
 "After that, or at least at the start of next week, we'll have a big strategy meeting to plan out what we do next.
 But I don't think we'll have to wait that long."

 Chelsea swallows a bite of her burger.
 "You don't?"